rwth-iat/rte/README.md

 ## Creating and building custom libraries

 ACPLT/OV is meant to be extended with custom libraries, providing custom object classes.
-The the object-oriented interface of these libraries is described using a domain specific language (DSL), the .ovm files.
+The object-oriented interface of these libraries is described using a domain specific language (DSL), the .ovm files.
 In these files, object classes with attributes, operations and inheritance are declared as well as relationship types.

 From this declaration, C header files and some definitions are generated during compilation.